jareware/xpath2rss/README.md

     $ xpath2rss

 You should see a usage message.
+PHP 5.3+ is recommended, but the script should run with anything 5+.

 Usage
 -----